 Market Sector Update

-- The Fund had slightly positive performance (before the effect of sales charges) for the quarter, but trailed its benchmark and peer group.
-It remained weighted more heavily through its underlying funds to equities than to fixed income.
-The Asian fund was the heaviest allocation among underlying funds.
+- The Fund delivered a solid positive return (before the effect of sales charges) in the quarter.
+It continued a dominant weighting to international equities through its underlying funds.
+The Asia fund was the largest allocation among underlying funds.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.